 The smart client has arranged all two or three rounds of shortlisted candidate interviews on the very same day, back-to-back.

 The smart client has set up an internal meeting with the people who will be interviewing, who asks what questions and what scoring matrix to use.

-- The smart client knows perception is reality so has informed the receptionist to be at her best, to ensure the meeting rooms are cleaned, chairs put back in place, and the whiteboard is wiped clean.
+The smart client knows perception is reality.
+On the day of interviewing candidates, the smart client has of course informed the receptionist to be at her best, to ensure the meeting rooms are cleaned, chairs put back in place, and the whiteboard is wiped.

-The smart client starts the on-boarding the same day the employment agreement is signed – even this may be months before the successful candidate turns up the first working day.
+The smart client starts the on-boarding the same day the employment agreement is signed even if this may be months before the successful candidate turns up the first working day.